javierlopezdeancos/react-against-the-machine/README.md

 import React from 'react';

-// import the react against the machine pieces import Machine, { State, Transition, Content, mechanism } from 'react-against-the-machine';
+// import the react against the machine pieces import Machine, { State, Transition, Content } from 'react-against-the-machine';
 // import any bus that implements the ILaguagua interface import { laGuaGua as bus } from 'laguagua';